Independence Palace, Ho Chi Minh City - Things to Do at Independence Palace

 What to See & Do

-Rooftop Helipad
+The Rooftop Helipad and Heliport Lounge

-Banquet Hall and Living Quarters
+The Banquet Hall and Reception Rooms

 Practical Information